 Distances are calculated in a straight line and may not reflect actual travel distance.

-Bell Cottage is believed to date back to the 1400s with part of the stone façade comprising of two gables including attractive stone mullion windows.
+This Grade II Listed cottage is believed to date back to the 1400s with part of the stone façade comprising of two gables including attractive stone mullion windows.
 The reception rooms in the original part of the house are charming with beamed ceilings and an open fire in the sitting room.
 The dining room beams contain traces of art believed to be original.
 In the mid 20th Century a third gabled extension was added to create a larger kitchen, a third first floor bedroom and reception hall.
-The family room and a further bedroom suite were subsequently added to create the home it is now, comprising four bedrooms, two bathrooms and three reception rooms.
-The current owners have drawn up plans to alter the current layout to create further space and synergy to this unique village home.
+The family room and a further bedroom suite were subsequently added in the 1970’s and now in 2018, the cottage would benefit from a more modern make over.
+This is a great opportunity, subject to the usual consents, to alter the current layout to create further space and synergy to this unique village home.
 A further feature is a self-contained two bedroom annexe with a private bathroom, perfect for guests or those who work from home.

 Norton St Philip is a sought after and popular village situated approximately seven miles south east of Bath.
 Local amenities include a church, a primary school and a pre-school, and two public houses 'The Fleur de Lys' and 'The George', reputed to be one of the oldest public houses in England housing an ancient dining room and a lovely beer garden looking out over Church Mead, a quintessential village view.
 Norton St Philip also benefits from a small Co-operative supermarket and also nearby is the popular Farleigh Road Farm Shop and Café.
 There is good access into Bath including a regular bus service.